- Software development

 Big data analytics is the interpretation of large pools of data by computer software programs with the aim of finding patterns that offer actionable insights.

 The insurance industry was one of the early beneficiaries of big data analytics.
-Many of its processes are heavily reliant on technology which helps with everything from risk assessment to identifying fraud.
+Many of its processes are heavily reliant on technology which helps with everything from risk assessment and internal and external data management to identifying fraud.

 You will need to create a project plan and onboard developers.
 You can find developers with industry experience at DevTeam.Space.